 Wider context

 As noted in the introduction, there is a considerable literature on other varieties of transboundary crisis.
-Figure 1 shows that other studies have particularly identified issues of legitimacy, data sharing, communication, coordination and institutions as challenges across borders.
-The results in this paper back up that assessment, but also add to it (Table 2).
-Several case studies we have elaborated reveal distinctions of resourcing between nations as a key challenge – both in terms of economics (such as funding for volcano monitoring) and scientific expertise and infrastructure.
+Figure 1 shows that other studies have particularly identified issues of legitimacy, data sharing, communication, coordination and institutions as challenges in responding to crises across borders.
+The results in this study back up that assessment, but also add to it (Table 3).
+The case studies we have presented here reveal distinctions of resourcing between nations as a key challenge – both in terms of economics (such as funding for volcano monitoring) and scientific expertise and infrastructure.
 These imbalances also extend to civil defence and planning.
 In part, these additional areas of concern occur because volcanic eruptions are low probability but high impact: unlike other transboundary disasters (such as epidemics, nuclear accidents or climate-related hazards), governments are less likely to plan for or invest heavily in volcano monitoring and risk management – particularly in the developing world (GVM, 2014).
 All of these issues point towards international collaboration as key in the management of transboundary eruptions.

 Conclusions

-The governance of volcanoes on borders is complicated by:
+Our study shows that the governance of volcanoes on borders is complicated by:

-Geopolitical factors affecting the ability of scientific and civil protection institutions to monitor and volcanoes and manage their risks effectively;
+Geopolitical factors affecting the ability of scientific and civil protection institutions to monitor volcanoes and manage risks effectively when impacts span multiple nation-states;

-Lack of links between scientific institutions for the exchange of information, and disparities of funding for science between countries;
+Lack of links between scientific institutions in neighbouring nation-states, which then impedes the exchange of information, and produces disparities of funding for science between countries;

-Lack of clear communication channels between civil protection institutions in the different countries;
+Lack of clear communication channels between civil protection institutions in the adjoining countries;

 Lack of clear and consistent information for the populations in the affected countries.

-The case studies discussed in this paper demonstrate that borders on volcanoes complicate scientific and political management of volcanic crises, and also complicate consistent practice in monitoring and management between crises.
-Border regions may be particularly sensitive – as in the case of Paektu – and this can complicate commercial considerations (such as tourism).
-Borders also engender a lack of knowledge: the population and indeed authorities on one side of a border may have very little knowledge of those on the other side – and may be unaware of threatening volcanoes that are relatively close to them.
-There may also be diverse priorities between nations – for example, where one country is making substantial investments in volcano tourism, while the other is seeking to reduce risk.
-These social and political complexities permeate the roles of scientists because they affect how scientific advice is used and interpreted – and may also affect the availability of resources for scientific monitoring and assessment.
+The case studies discussed here demonstrate that borders on volcanoes complicate scientific and political management of volcanic crises, and also complicate consistent practice in monitoring and management between crises.
+Border regions are particularly sensitive – as in the case of Paektu – and this can complicate commercial considerations (such as tourism, as it does in China).
+Borders also engender a lack of knowledge: the population, and indeed authorities, on one side of a border may have very little knowledge of the cultural, linguistic and institutional expectations of those on the other side of the border – and may be unaware of threatening volcanoes that are relatively close to them.
+There may also be diverse priorities between nation-states – for example, where one of them is making substantial investments in volcano tourism, while the other is seeking to reduce risk.
+These social and political complexities permeate the roles of scientists because they affect how scientific advice is used and interpreted – and will also affect the availability of resources for scientific monitoring and assessment.

 Recommendations